What is CPD?

 Is CPD required in Victoria?

-The Victorian Architects Code of Professional Conduct requires architects to have “suitable skills and experience” to be in charge of a client’s project, and must “maintain a thorough knowledge of the architectural services to be provided and of matters relating to the performance of those services”.
+The Victorian Architects Code of Professional Conduct requires architects to have “suitable skills and experience” to be in charge of a client’s project, and to “maintain a thorough knowledge of the architectural services to be provided and of matters relating to the performance of those services”.

 Why is CPD recommended for Architects?